Regulation Takes 2

 That's

-I think having a race to the first, like an Olympic event where the Olympics start with whoever gets their first wins a gold is so fun every country's rocket takes off at the exact same second and the first person first three to dock or win the space race uh-huh
+the idea of the space race being the first event.
+I think having a race to the first like an Olympic event where the Olympics start with whoever gets their first wins of gold is so fun.

-oh wow i think like the dashes like the running would be like so much slower
+Oh, wow.
+I think, like, the dashes, like the running would be like so much slower.

-yeah but dude, I just saying, like, every other sport would be insane.
+But, dude, I just saying, like, every other sport would be insane.
 I want to watch somebody hit a baseball around the whole moon.

+Exactly.
 I guess the swimmers should probably stay home.

 That's what we do

 as humans.
-I want to see a bunch of astronauts break dance.
+I want to see a bunch of astronauts breakdance.

 Maybe Australia will get its redemption on the moon.
 Oh,